abhi-84/IoT/README.md

 As per this code, user can ask current status of specific appliance (currently only 2 appliances as per this code) and ask to turn off specific appliance via Twitter by sitting in any part of globe.
-If in future, user wanted to look into the status of various appliances on any specific day, he can do so via his Dropbox account (which is linked here) where logfile would also be maintained for all activities.
+If in future, user wanted to look into the status of various appliances on any specific day, he can do so via his Dropbox account (which is linked here) where logfile would also be maintained for all activities.Thanks